 “The economic impact of the Festival starts now,” said Mack.
 “We tend to think that the Festival starts to contribute to the economy when the tens of thousands of audience members begin to arrive in late June.
 But it really starts now, with nearly 300 men and women who are shopping in our stores, buying their groceries, and spending their time and money.
 These amazing people are now working and living in our community.”

 “If the first day with the company here was a glimpse of what is to come, this will be an engaging, electrifying season that I hope will surpass everyone’s expectations,” concluded Morgan.
 “The day seems like a harbinger of things to come, of a taste of an amazing collaboration between the Festival company and the community that has welcomed them here.”

-Tickets are now on sale for the Festival’s fifty-seventh season, which will run from June 28 to October 13. season will include The Merry Wives of Windsor, Henry VI Part One, The Merchant of Venice, Othello, Big River, The Foreigner, The Liar, An Iliad, and Pearl’s in the House.
+Tickets are now on sale for the Festival’s fifty-seventh season, which will run from June 28 to October 13. season will include The Merry Wives of Windsor, Henry VI Part One, The Merchant of Venice, Othello, Big River, The Foreigner, The Liar, and An Iliad.
 For more information and tickets visit www.bard.org or call 1-800-PLAYTIX.